-(a) From the Appointments Council in 2011 the Leader may determine to exercise any of the Executive functions of the Council personally, or may arrange for the exercise of any of the Council's Executive functions as set out in Part 3 of the constitution by:
+- (a) Until the Appointments Council in 2011 the Leader will maintain a list in Part 3 of this Constitution setting out which individual Members of the Executive, committees of the Executive, officers or joint arrangements are responsible for the exercise of particular Executive functions. - (b) From the Appointments Council in 2011 the Leader may determine to exercise any of the Executive functions of the Council personally,, or may arrange for the exercise of any of the Council's Executive functions by: - (i) the Executive - (ii) by another Member of the Executive - (iii) by a Committee of the Executive - (iv) by an Officer of the Council or joint arrangements - (c) The Head of Legal and Democratic Services will maintain a Register of the Delegation of Executive Functions and will record any alterations to the allocation of responsibility for the discharge of Executive functions. - (d) At the earliest opportunity following the election of a Leader, the Leader will review the allocation of responsibilities for the discharge of Executive functions recorded in Part 3 of this Constitution.

-- (i) the Executive

-- (ii) by another Member of the Executive

-- (iii) by a Committee of the Executive

-- (iv) by an Officer of the Council or joint arrangements

-(b) The Head of Legal and Democratic Services will maintain a Register of the Delegation of Executive Functions as set out in Part 3 of the constitution and will record any alterations to the allocation of responsibility for the discharge of Executive functions.

-(c) At the earliest opportunity following the election of a Leader, the Leader will review the allocation of responsibilities for the discharge of Executive functions recorded in Part 3 of this Constitution.
 Any alterations that the Leader wishes to make to the allocation of responsibility for the discharge of Executive functions will be dealt with in accordance with Executive Procedure Rule 1.4 in Part 4.4 of the Constitution

-20 April 2018 ED/LP Consequential Article 8 - Regulatory and other committees
+Article 8 - Regulatory and other committees